-What is ASCII and what are ASCII vs. Non-ASCII domains?
+What is ASCII and what are ASCII vs. Non-ASCII characters in domains?

-Non-ASCII domains are called Internationalized Domain Names (IDNs).
-More recently, international domain extensions have also become available in a variety of languages and scrips.
-Both of these types of domains allow for much larger variety of characters, languages, and scripts, opening up the Internet to more people around the world through accessibility and use of other languages.
+Non-ASCII domains are commonly referred to as Internationalized Domain Names (IDNs).
+More recently, international domain extensions have also become available in a variety of languages and scripts.
+These types of domains allow for a much larger variety of characters to be included, which opens up the Internet to more people around the world through accessibility and use of other languages.
 In short, non-ASCII domains are not confined strictly to ASCII characters (A-Z, 0-9, and dashes), they allow for wide variety of unique characters.

 Examples of Non-ASCII Characters

-Below are some examples of non-ascii characters used in international domain extensions.
+Examples of non-ascii characters used in international domain extensions:

 - .भारत (used for websites in India)